Reviews

 The Taste of Things sorts your Valentine’s Day Plans

-The Taste of Things (2023 | France | 134 minutes | Tran Ahn Hung)
+The Taste of Things (2023 | France | 134 minutes | Trần Anh Hùng)

-Benoît Magimel is the Napoleon of French cuisine.
-Juliette Binoche is his cook, apprentice, and lover.
+Dodin Bouffant (Benoît Magimel) is the Napoleon of French cuisine.
+Eugénie (Juliette Binoche) is his cook, apprentice, and lover.
 Over twenty-plus years together, they’ve built an astonishing culinary and emotional partnership together at a stunning country estate.
 It’s the late 1800s in France, the Age of Escoffier is dawning, and the preparation, appreciation, and invention of food is serious business.

 A great appeal of The Taste of Things is that it contains what are among the most alluring cooking sequences ever committed to film.
 But Hung’s mesmerizing structure is much more than sensuous wallpaper for foodies.
-The camera’s adoration of the kitchen reflects the degree to which the couple’s deep commitment appreciating the pleasures of food reigns supreme.
-It speaks to their nuanced partnership, its limits, and a dance of autonomy versus consuming romance.
-In the spaces between feasts, there’s a wondrous realm of human connections.
+The camera’s adoration of the goings on in the kitchen reflects the degree to which the couple’s deep commitment to appreciating the pleasures of food reigns supreme over all other concerns.
+Without words, it speaks to their nuanced partnership and its limits.
+Like the exquisite movement of pots and pans, the preparation of ingredients, it is an ongoing dance of autonomy versus consuming romance.

 Rating: 4.5 out of 5.